Frequently Asked Questions

-When registering for a trip, consider any special needs of your student or traveler.
-These can range from a physical limitation to a food allergy.
-When clients share information with us, we can explore options to plan the best possible experience.
+As you register for the trip, don’t forget about special considerations your student or traveler has, like a physical limitation or a food allergy.
+When you share that information with us, we can explore options to plan the best possible experience for your family member.

-Check the “Special Need” box in your registration.
+Check the “Special Consideration” box in your registration.
 This is the best way to let us know that there is a specific concern.
-When the trip is moved from the Travel Designer stage to the Operations department, your Operations Agent will reach out with an introductory letter to all indicated travelers.
-Feel free to reply to the Agent with as much information as needed by the indicated due date.
+When the trip is moved from the Travel Designer stage to the Operations Department, your Operations Agent will reach out with an introductory letter to all indicated travelers.
+Reply to the Agent with detailed information by the posted due date.